[This article, and ranking, was updated in Feb. 2021 at the conclusion of the 2020 season. It will be updated again following the Super Bowl in 2022]

 NFL history is just awesome, isn’t it?

-To see how the list has evolved check out the next six pages in chronological order!
+To see how the list has evolved check out the next seven pages in chronological order!